The Shipwrecks, the Lakes, and the Silence Underwater: A Week in Coron

 The Departure

-I left Coron after five days.
-The woman selling peanuts at the pier was still there.
+Leave Coron after five days and the woman selling peanuts at the pier is still there.